7 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 Are you searching for something you can use to record professional automated webinars?

 Well, If you’re ready to start using automated webinars to generate income 24/7, you’ll need to know how to record a live webinar to capture your high-quality presentation.
 The easiest way to make a copy of your presentation is to record a webinar using your computer screen while talking over slides or live demonstrations.
+Most webinar software offers built-in recording and editing capabilities.

 In this guide, you’ll learn:

-• How to record a webinar
+• How to record webinar presentations

 Start Free Trial